translate/pootle/docs/server/commands.rst

 list_languages
 ^^^^^^^^^^^^^^

-This command prints all the language codes on the server.
-This might be useful for automation.
+Lists all the language codes for languages hosted on the server.
+This can be useful for automation.

 .. pootle_command:: list_projects